mayanngrace/Who-Wants-to-Be-A-Millionaire-/README.md

 # Who-Wants-to-Be-A-Millionaire-
-An online adaptation of the trivia game entitled "Who Wants to Be A Millionaire?"  which is free and open for anyone to play igf they are willing to put their knowledge into test in a series of questions and answers.
-I
+A software adaptation of the trivia game entitled "Who Wants to Be A Millionaire?" programmed using Python.
+It is a free and open-source game for anyone to play as long as they are willing to put their knowledge into test in a series of questions and answers.